LouisAndrew/WADWiSe20/README.md

 >
 > -   `npm run start-server`
 > -   `cd backend && npm run start`
+>
+> Dependencies of the frontend and the backend need to be installed separately

 ### Not using any bundler anymore